Zip 1 GB in 16 seconds. Runs entirely on YOUR computer.

 Files leave your device?
 No — local only Yes — uploaded to server

-Free tier size cap None (browser RAM is the limit) Usually 500 MB – 2 GB
+Free tier size cap None — zip multi-gigabyte folders Usually 500 MB – 2 GB

 Batch / number of files Unlimited Often capped at 20–100 files